WillMashrick/SD_PT_LectureNotes/Unit_5/General Notes/postman.md

 Ctrl+S or the Floppy Disc icon and save button will save the request to the collection

 ### Setting the method in Postman

+To set methods in Postman:
+  - In the top left of the request, the dropdown in front of the URL needs to be changed to the method matching our route.
+  - GET / POST / PUT / DELETE